MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2HowCTWorks.md

 There are multiple models used when attributing conversions to ad clicks.
 These are referred to as *attribution models*.
 Microsoft Advertising uses the last ad click attribution, meaning if someone clicks on multiple ads before doing the action your website, the last (most recent) click before the conversion gets credit for the conversion.
 Some of the other models include last click, first click, linear, time decay, data-driven, etc.

 > [!NOTE]
-> If you'd like to use conversion tracking for optimizing your campaigns, you need to select **Include in “Conversions”** for setting up your conversion goal.
-Conversions that won't optimize campaign performance will only show up in the “All conversions” column.
-For more information, see [Conversion goals: "Conversions" versus "All conversions”](hlp_BA_CONC_ConvsVsAllConvs.md).
+> If you'd like to use conversion tracking for optimizing your campaigns, you need to select **Include in â€œConversionsâ€** for setting up your conversion goal.
+Conversions that won't optimize campaign performance will only show up in the â€œAll conversionsâ€ column.
+For more information, see [Conversion goals: "Conversions" versus "All conversionsâ€](hlp_BA_CONC_ConvsVsAllConvs.md).

 > [!IMPORTANT]
 > For conversion tracking to work, Microsoft Advertising needs to be able to collect data from your website.
 This requires [Universal Event Tracking (UET)](hlp_BA_CONC_UETv2WhatIsTag.md).